aminfadaei116/Python-Sphinx-Tutorial/README.md

 sphinx-quickstart
 ```
 After that it will ask you 4 questions:
+- Separate source and build directories (y/n) [n]: (default)
+- Project name:
+- Author names(s):
+- Project release []:
+- Project language [en]: (default)

+It is important to have the first question as default because it will change the address

 > Separate source and build directories (y/n) [n]: n
 > Project name:
 > > Author names(s):